 Some other easy and cheap ideas for windows are weatherstripping and thick curtains.
 Many times there are small cracks in the windows that are letting the sound through.
 Weatherstripping can help tackle that problem fairly easy (Duck brand sells some good stuff).
 Thick curtains will also help dampen sound.
 Even having a thick comforter over the window might help if you have an extra one around.

 The true fix to preventing unwanted outside noise from coming into your room is to increase the transmission loss of the acoustical barrier.
 This could mean buying new thicker windows with a better seal, adding more noise blocking insulation inside of the walls and structure of the building or by replacing a light gypsum board wall with a thicker brick or concrete wall.
+You could also use green glue in between your current layer of drywall and new layer of drywall to add extra sound absorption and blocking.

 Hope this was helpful.
 Please contact us with any questions about your acoustic or noise problem.
 We are glad to help!